graveyard420woo/BlackjackOnStream/README.md

 https://graveyard420woo.github.io/BlackjackOnStream/

 Blackjack On Stream is an interactive overlay for Twitch that can be played by everyone in chat on your stream!
 Connect your twitch account and add the resulting URL as a full screen browser source.
-1920 x 1080 works great.
+1280 x 720 (720p), 1920 x 1080 (1080p), 2560 x 1440 (1440p), 3840 x 2160 (4k) will all work.

 Simply add it as a browser source by copying the URL from the address bar after you connect your Twitch!